douglasdaly/spines/docs/installation.rst

 Source
 ======

 To install the ``spines`` package from the source code first clone the git repository:

 .. code-block:: bash

     $ git clone https://github.com/douglasdaly/spines.git

-Then install with you preferred package manager.
+Then install with your preferred package manager.